mdn/content/files/en-us/web/api/gamepadhapticactuator/type/index.md

 {{APIRef("Gamepad")}}

-The **`type`** read-only property of the {{domxref("GamepadHapticActuator")}} interface returns an enum representing the type of the haptic hardware.
+The **`type`** read-only property of the {{domxref("GamepadHapticActuator")}} interface returns an enumerated value representing the type of the haptic hardware.

 ## Value

-An enum of type [`GamepadHapticActuatorType`](https://w3c.github.io/gamepad/extensions.html#gamepadhapticactuatortype-enum); currently available types are:
+An enumerated value representing the haptic hardware type.
+Currently available types are:

+- `dual-rumble`
+  - : vibration hardware, which creates a rumbling effect.
+- `trigger-rumble`
-- `vibration` — vibration hardware, which creates a rumbling effect.
+  - : vibration hardware, which creates a rumbling effect.

 ## Examples